-On July 31, 2021, we reached an agreement to settle the amounts allegedly due pursuant to a certain convertible note agreement entered into with Alpha Capital Anstalt ("Alpha") on September 8, 2020 (the "Alpha Note").
-Our Board determined it was in our best interest to settle all claims which had been made or could be made with respect to the Alpha Note and entered into the Alpha Settlement Agreement.
-Pursuant to the Alpha Settlement Agreement, among other things, we issued to Alpha Capital Anstalt 150,000 shares of our common stock, as well as three-year warrants to purchase, on or prior to August 2, 2024, up to 25,000 shares of our common stock at an initial exercise price of \$7.07 per share of common stock (subject to adjustment as set forth therein, but not as a result of subsequent issuances of equity or equity-linked securities at prices below the then effective exercise price) (the "Alpha Settlement Warrants").
+On July 31, 2021, the Company reached an agreement to settle the amounts allegedly due pursuant to a certain convertible note agreement entered into with Alpha Capital Anstalt ("Alpha") on September 8, 2020 (the "Alpha Note").
+The Company's Board of Directors determined it was in the best interest of the Company to settle all claims which had been made or could be made with respect to the Alpha Note and entered into a settlement agreement ("Alpha Settlement Agreement").
+Pursuant to the Alpha Settlement Agreement, the Company issued 150,000 shares of common stock and three-year warrants to purchase 25,000 shares of the Company's common stock at an exercise price of \$7.07 per share, in exchange for full and complete satisfaction of the Alpha Note.